 Will there be a second shooter?

 Yes!
-All my photo collections include a second shooter for the duration of your session.
-I select photographers I trust who share my style to provide your additional coverage.
+All my photo collections include a second shooter for the duration of your wedding coverage.
+I select professional photographers who have both my trust and a similar shooting style to provide your additional coverage.

 What is your retainer fee?